ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    Application Protocol Error Code:
    : A variable-length integer containing the application protocol error code
      that indicates why the stream is being closed.
+WebTransport application error codes are constrained to an unsigned 32-bit range defined in
-This value MUST NOT exceed 0xffffffff; values larger than this MUST be treated as a session error of type WEBTRANSPORT_ERROR.
+     {{Section 4.4 of WEBTRANSPORT-H3}}.
+This value MUST NOT exceed 0xffffffff, values larger than this MUST be treated as a session error of type WEBTRANSPORT_ERROR.

    Reliable Size:
    : A variable-length integer indicating the amount of data that needs to be